-Mr. Blair said traditionally many people look at where do you vote or domicile or where you live most of the year.
+Mr. Blair said traditionally many people look at where do you vote or domicile or where do you spend most nights.
 He said people look at what your driver's license says.
 He said there are many different ways that people will dance around that term so he thinks when you start to apply a definition it can get very difficult rather than having just strict regulations about a person's relationship to the property itself.